The Board is responsible for all aspects of the governance of the school.

 - Supporting the Principal and the senior management team in exercising their delegated responsibilities with regard to the day-to-day running of the school

-The Board comprises up to 12 Directors and is Chaired by Paul Sheahan AM.
-The President of Friends of Christ Church Grammar School is an ex officio member of the Board.
+The Board comprises up to 12 Directors and is Chaired by Michael Urwin.

 The remaining Directors are appointed with reference to a skills matrix as follows:

-- Two Christ Church Grammar School community nominees
+- Three Christ Church Grammar School community nominees

 - Three Director nominees